 Carol Woods Harris (birthdate unknown)—Woods Harris became the first African-American woman elected to the Douglas County Board of Commissioners in 1992.
 She served three terms until 2004.
 Learn more here »

 Cathy Hughes (1947)—Born and raised in North Omaha, Hughes is the first African-American woman to head a publicly traded corporation in the world.
-Today, she is widely recognized as a highly influential business leader, entrepreneur, and broadcast personality.
 Learn more here »

 Beverly Blackburn Wead Jones (1937-1973)—A committed youth worker and educator, Blackburn started a youth center to meet the needs of Black young people in an era when the City routinely ignored them.
 Learn more here »